Xiaoyingnie/capstone_project/README.md

 - **Disagreement Quantification**: Entropy-based metrics for variance
 - **Word Cloud Generation**: For top agreed/disagreed contexts and model responses
 - **PDF/CSV Outputs**: Plots and tables saved for reporting

+## How to Run
+- Clone this repository
+- install required packages
+- prepare the dataset (diverse_safety_adversarial_dialog_350.csv)
+- run the script